samsaara/yelp-analysis/README.md

 # yelp-analysis

 [Yelp Data Analysis](https://www.yelp.com/dataset_challenge) in a Docker Container.
 This is part of my [blog post](https://vaddina.github.io/2016/12/18/Yelp-Dataset-Analysis-I.html).
-Find more details about the data analysis of this data and implementation details there.
+Find more details about the data analysis and implementation details there.

 With this dataset, we shall explore these 4 (7 actually 😉) questions.